serverless/serverless-graphql-blog/README.md

 ## Install & Deploy

-Make sure you have the most recent version of the [Serverless Framework](http://www.serverless.com) and you are using NodeV4 or greater.
+Make sure you have the most recent version of the [Serverless Framework](http://www.serverless.com) (0.3.x and higher) and you are using NodeV4 or greater.

 ```
 npm install serverless -g